ICICIBANK vs SBIN

 Cons

-- ✗ROE has exceeded 15% in only 3 of the years available, and FCF-positive years also number 3, indicating the quality record is not yet a long established track.
+- ✗ROE has exceeded 15% in only 3 of the tracked persistence years, and FCF-positive years also number 3, indicating the quality metrics are not uniformly sustained across the full available history.

 Want the full analysis for either stock?